gardinbe/form-validation-extended/readme.md

 **Validation rules are specified as attributes on the form control elements themselves**: forms can be built very rapidly without having to write any JS at all.

-**You can define your own custom validity checks to be executed alongside the other validity checks**: perhaps you need to communicate with an API to determine the validity of the value... you can achieve that with this.
-An example of this is below.
+**You can define your own custom validity checks** to be executed alongside the other validity checks.
+This includes asynchronous checks: perhaps you need to communicate with an API to determine the validity of the value, etc. An example of this is below.

 **Dynamic forms are supported**: *every* change, addition or removal of a form control is immediately recognised and reflected.